Zilliqa/delegated_staking/README.md

 ```
 with the address of the account that unstaked above as an argument.

 Note that if a delegation contract represents a staking pool with multiple validators, each staking and unstaking will increase and decrease all validators' deposit proportionally to their current deposit.
-In case an unstaking would reduce a validator's deposit below the required minimum, the validator will be forced to leave the staking pool as soon as its pending unstaked deposit is withdrawn by the delegation contract.
+In case an unstaking would reduce a validator's deposit below the required minimum, the validator will be forced to leavePool( the staking pool as soon as its pending unstaked deposit is withdrawn by the delegation contract.

 Of course, delegators will not be using the CLI to stake, unstake and claim their funds.
 To enable delegators to access your staking pool through the staking portal maintained by the Zilliqa team, get in touch and provide your delegation contract address once you have set up the validator node and delegation contract.
 If you want to integrate staking into your dapp, see the [Development and Testing](#development-and-testing) section below.